Choosing the right transactional email service can make or break your user experience.

 You could say it’s one of the top transactional email services because it’s designed with simplicity in mind, making it easy to get started while offering a full range of transactional email functionalities.

-As an all-in-one platform, it also includes tools for email marketing, live chat, SMS, WhatsApp, and CRM, giving you everything needed to manage customer communications and marketing campaigns from one place.
+As an all-in-one platform, Brevo also includes tools for email marketing, live chat, WhatsApp, Push, and CRM, giving you everything needed to manage customer communications and marketing campaigns from one place.

 Pros